FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_process.md

 Rule 3: When a job enters the system, it is replaced at the highest priority (the topmost queue).
 Rule 4a: If a job uses up an entire time slice while running its priority is reduced (i.e., it moves down one queue).
 Rule 4b: If a job gives up the CPU before the time slice is up, it stays at the *same* priority level.
+Rule 5: After some time period S, move all the jobs in the system to the topmost queue.
 ```